 What's happened

-Google has announced new AI features for Gmail, including personalized writing assistance, search enhancements, and an AI-suggested inbox.
-Initially limited to U.S. English users, the tools aim to improve email management but raise privacy concerns.
+Google has introduced new AI-powered tools in Gmail, including personalized writing assistance, search enhancements, and an AI-suggested inbox.
+The features, initially limited to U.S. English users, aim to improve email management but raise privacy concerns.
 The rollout is tied to the Gemini 3 AI model, with broader expansion planned.

 What's behind the headline?